adomokos/climb_that_mountain/blog/2017/12/haskell_to_mysql_via_yeshql_part_2.md

 This is the same logic we had in the `app/Main.hs` file, but now it is in the `Hashmir.Data` module.

-The `Main` module becomes small once remove all the code we just moved out of it:
+The `Main` module becomes small once we remove all the code we just moved out of it:

 ```haskell
 module Main where